SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It's also low stakes practice for you to conduct a matter session in the future.
 It's not unfair that they got access to this personalized coaching and others didn't, because they're the ones that showed up.

-What I would do is make up a tangible motion they would understand, like, "This House Would Change PES timings", or, "THW put effort to get a girlfriend"
+What I would do is make up a tangible motion they would understand, like, "This House Would Change PES timings", or, "THW put effort to get a girlfriend", and ask questions to direct them in a certain way.
+Some other times, I would initially start some random conversation with them about their interests, find out something like
+Sometimes after a thorough discussion of their case

 ### Pranks
 My rule of thumb was to not play pranks in the initial days because it erodes trust in the club and its seniors.
 I abhor pranks like, "you won't get in to debsoc" during recruitment time.
 I didn't want recruits to associate a feeling of anxiety with the debsoc.
 Freshers who have only confusion when it comes to PES and how things work at PES, are more intimidated than one would expect.